AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/01_computer_architecture/doc.md

 In other words, if you know this identifier, you know exactly what instruction it refers to, be it read or write.

-For sake of simplicity, let's say that the identifier for reading from main memory is 15, adding a number in the main memory to a number in the processor memory is 22, and wiriting to main memory is 39.
+For sake of simplicity, let's say that the identifier for reading from main memory is 15, adding a number in the main memory to a number in the processor memory is 22, and writing to main memory is 39.

 So the three instructions above could be compacted as follows:
 1. Use the instruction with identifier 15, where the first argument (main memory address) is 102 and the second argument (processor memory address) is 0.